Reviews You Can Rely On

 What Other Hiking Shorts Should You Consider?

-If you like the overall look of the Renegade but don't like the price, you may want to look at the Wrangler Authentics Performance Comfort Flex Cargo.
+If you like the overall look of the Renegade but don't like the price, you may want to look at the Wrangler Authentics Performance Comfort Flex Flat Front.
 They aren't as stylish, but they have many of the Renegade's features and are a fraction of the price.
 A direct comparable is the Prana Stretch Zion II Short; it has fewer pockets and is a little baggier.
 Lighter-weight comparables to the Renegade include the Outdoor Research Ferrosi Short and the Prana Brion II Short — we love them both.

 kuhl renegade short - air drying our hand-washed renegades in florence, italy.